The Dutch education system offers a lot of choice, so you will find a huge range of options to consider when enrolling your child in school.

 Also in the case of preschool, working parents can apply for the tax rebate.
 If only one or neither of the parents works, they will get a subsidy from the municipality (gemeente) for the preschool costs.

 Primary education in the Netherlands

-Most primary schools combine groups 1 and 2 (ages 4 and 5) in the same class, the so-called kleuterklas, which is comparable to kindergarten.
+Most primary schools combine groups 1 and 2 (ages four and five) in the same class, the kleuterklas, which is comparable to kindergarten.
 Here they focus on learning through play, social skills, gross and fine motor skills, structure, independence, and gradual preparation for reading and writing.
-Formal reading and writing start in group 3, at age 6.
+Formal reading and writing start in group 3, at age six.

 Different education philosophies

 Choice of educational philosophy is very important for many parents in the Netherlands.
 It is important to understand the differences between the philosophies to be able to make the best choice for your child.

 For example, at Montessori schools, children are taught to become independent, and they often work at their own pace.
 In Dalton schools, they learn to make their own realistic plans and schedules, and work in groups on projects.
 In Jenaplan schools, the community plays an important role, and Waldorf (vrije) schools have a strong focus on nature and mainly teach through stories, poems, recitals, and plays.

 Schools may decide their own hours.
 Usually, school starts between 8:30 and 8:45, and ends between 15:00 and 15:15.
 There is a lunch break for about 45 minutes to 1 hour, during which the children can either go home or have lunch at school (overblijven/TSO).
 For the children who stay at school, an additional fee (overblijfgeld) has to be paid.
 They have to bring their own lunch from home.
 Weather permitting, they play outside before or after lunch.
 The teachers also have a lunch break and the school asks volunteers, after-school care teachers, or parents to supervise the children.